Mapiripán massacre: Convictions

 Jaime Humberto Uscategui, a former army general who had ignored calls for help during the massacre, was arrested in 1999.
 His trial took place in a military court and he was given forty months in prison for "omission" in 2001.

-On 25 November 2009, the Bogotá superior tribunal announced in a ruling of ninety pages that it had passed a forty-year prison sentence on 61-year-old General Uscategui.
+On November 25, 2009, the Bogotá superior tribunal announced in a ruling of ninety pages that it had passed a forty-year prison sentence on 61-year-old General Uscategui.
 It was the longest sentence that had ever been given to an army officer in Colombia's history.
 Uscategui was found guilty of kidnapping, murder, and falsifying public documents.
 He declared his innocence, saying "I have the tranquillity of innocence and I also have the tranquillity of proof".

-Colonel Hernán Orozco, the batallian commander accused of failing to stop the massacre, was also given a forty-year sentence for murder in 2007.
+Colonel Hernán Orozco, the battalion commander accused of failing to stop the massacre, was also given a forty-year sentence for murder in 2007.

 Carecuchillo surrender

 One of the paramilitary leaders allegedly responsible for the massacre, Dumas de Jesús Castillo Guerrero, a.k.a.
 "Carecuchillo", surrendered to authorities on May 20, 2008, after having been considered dead for half a year.